bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 ## Installation
 ### Optional - Reducing the software size
-#### Optional - Remove or strip static libraries (Strongly reccomended)
+#### Optional - Remove or strip static libraries (Strongly recommended)
-The static libraries generated while building minidlna take up a particularly large amount of disk space.
-For this reason it is **very** strongly reccommended that the static libraries be deleted, or at the very least "stripped" as per the instructions in the **README.md** file.
+The static libraries generated while building miniDLNA take up a particularly large amount of disk space.
+For this reason it is **very** strongly recommended that the static libraries be deleted, or at the very least "stripped" as per the instructions in the **README.md** file.

 ### Install the new software